PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort.md

 Output: false.
 This is because to take course 1 you should have finished course 0, and to take course 0 you should also have finished course 1.
 So it is impossible.

+One of the solutions is to use topological sort with DFS.
+The

 <div class="code-head"><span>code</span>course schedule explain version.py</div>